uspki/policies/certificate-policy.md

 The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name to be used for CAA records.
 For example, the CA CAA domain is 'pki.gov'.

-The CA may reuse the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 395 days prior to issuing the Certificate.
+With the exception of Section 3.2.2.8 CAA Record checking, the CA may reuse the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 395 days prior to issuing the Certificate.

 All Subordinate CAs shall develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .gov and .mil assets prior to the Certificate's approval.